mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 The same applies to death.
 If you attach to death, if you sit down in the chair of death, that death is something extra coming upside; it really scares you.
 So at that time, you really burn up.
 So we don't like it.
 We say, "I hate death."
 But if you completely keep away from death, you forfeit.
 Your life doesn't work.

 Just imagine if you could live full on, like a heavenly being.
-Finally you could be disinterested in human [life], because [it’s] no fun – because fun is always, constantly there.
-[There is] no need [for] trying to get [your] desires to [have] fun; fun is always there.
+Finally you could be disinterested in human life, because it’s no fun – because fun is always, constantly there.
+There is no need to try to get your desires to have fun; fun is always there.
 So finally, no fun; you are disinterested in fun.
 Do you understand?

 Well, it is really true.
 You are supported by air, hydrology; carbonic acid gas, and also oxygen.
 Your life is supported constantly; and you are disinterested in it.
 You don't pay careful attention to it – because you are always basking in it.